siddk/udacity/Web Development/Lessons/Lesson5/lesson5.md

 ```

 ####JSON Escaping####
 Just like with HTML inputs, it is necessary to escape JSON.
+Standard errors involve (") in the middle of strings.

+To fix this, parse the JSON string, then escape the " with a \" in the string.

+###JSON Writing###
+The JSON dumps function will take any python object, and return the JSON representation.

+JSON dumps is really neat because it self-escapes quotes.